DanTheServerMan/ansible/linux-roles/docker-nginx-fileserver/README.md

 docker-nginx-fileserver
 =========

 Created to automate the deployment of a nginx file server via Docker.
-This can be helpful if you wish to browser a specific folder in you web browser, or fetch files from a Linux box via http.
+This can be helpful if you wish to view a specific folder in you web browser, or fetch files from a Linux box via http.
+In my case, its helpful for my homelab and ISO files.

 An example nginx.conf does exist in templates/ that serves the purpose of the file server, accessible via host:8080